+{To finish the proof, we need to show that the running time for drawing each sample is $O(n^3)$.
+This is postponed to Proposition~\ref{prop: runtime} in the appendix.} \end{proof}

 As a result of Theorem \ref{thm: PTAS dense graph}, we have a theoretical upper bound on the number of samples needed by SIS to approximate the number of matchings in dense graphs.
 Algorithm \ref{alg: SIS-matching} can be used beyond estimating the number of perfect matchings.
-Indeed Lemma \ref{lm: bnd kl-dense} allows us to estimate the expected value of a wide range of statistics over the uniform sample of perfect matchings.
+Indeed Lemma \ref{lm: bnd kl-dense} allows us to estimate the expected value of a wide range of statistics under the uniform distribution on perfect matchings.

 For a function $f$ over the space of matchings, suppose that we want to estimate $I(f)=\mathbb E_{Y\sim\nu}(f(Y))$, where $\nu$ is the uniform distribution over prefect matchings.
 As before, let $(M_1,X_1),\ldots, (M_N,X_N)$ be $N$ independent samples of Algorithm \ref{alg: SIS-matching}.
 Then define the estimator